 The next stall is where pictures are taken of Minara and her mother, Akimunesa, shopping.
 At this end of the market the crowds have multiplied and they get slightly more intrusive.
 Men, some intentionally and some unintentionally, come into the frame, pushing their friends in as a joke and putting their faces in.
 Comments fly around such as: “look he’s selling our poverty again” and “he’s going to make a lot of money with those pictures.”
 At this stage Ahmed loses his temper and yells for the crowd to shut up and mind their business, following which a momentary silence descends and Minara looks embarrassed.
 The crowd murmur picks up again and we leave quickly to the tea shop for some sweets.

 The photographer can be placed in precarious positions if the community feels threatened or exploited.
-Approaching situations and people with respect becomes not only an ethical and regulatory imperative, but also a practical one for ensuring one’s safety and access.
+Approaching situations and people with respect becomes not only an ethical and regulatory imperative but also a practical one for ensuring one’s safety and access.
 The picture-making process is one of fast-paced, spontaneous events unfolding in the field.
 The interactions that ensue are a matter of serendipity and unpredictability; they are haphazard affairs that cannot be explained only by reference to power and politics in representational practices.
 Although current regulatory guidelines for the content and sourcing of photographs conform to rights-based principles, the production of humanitarian imagery is highly complex.
-Photographic practice reveals contestation from the very people who critics claim are being objectified and silenced.
+Photographic practice reveals contestation from the very people the critics claim are being objectified and silenced.

 Ethical Tensions

-As these examples from the field illustrate, evaluations of ethics is a complex and situation-specific process covering numerous considerations that develop on site.
-The photographer negotiates for participation in the configuration of events and negotiation becomes a balance between the varying needs of the professional, the NGO client, the community, and the individual in front of the camera.
+As these examples from the field illustrate, evaluation of ethics is a complex and situation-specific process covering numerous considerations that develop on site.
+The photographer negotiates for participation in the configuration of events, and negotiation becomes a balance between the varying needs of the professional, the NGO client, the community, and the individual in front of the camera.
 The considerations and perspectives of the image-producers are framed within wider social – and more immediate professional – pressures that are characterized by unpredictability and the disorganized evolution of events in the field.

-Photographic ethics in humanitarian imaging is at once organisation-specific and, in practice, highly situational and open to interpretation.
+Photographic ethics in humanitarian imaging is at once organization-specific and, in practice, highly situational and open to interpretation.
 The production of humanitarian imagery is strewn with ethical considerations that make the notion of an ethical photograph unhelpful as a singular prescriptive concept.
-The issues involved in the production of humanitarian imagery are much broader and more numerous than accounted for in regulation.
+The issues involved in the production of humanitarian imagery are much broader and more numerous than accounted for in regulations.
 Such image-making involves a human element and a complex of social dynamics that are insufficiently recognized in the codes and among theorists alike.
 Codes and theorists fail to account for what ethics means in practice.

-Organisational codes on photography are written in ways that suggest that the codes are applicable to all filming contexts; they are based on the idea that the photographer is in charge of the environment in which he or she operates.
-They do not take into account how the relationship between the photographer and his subjects develop in situ and how this might potentially alter ethical considerations and decision-making.
-Even if practice is guided by regulation of photographic ethicism, it is the human capacity that constructs the interactions of filming.
+Organizational codes for photography are written in ways that suggest that the codes are applicable to all filming contexts; they are based on the idea that the photographer is in charge of the environment in which he or she operates.
+They do not take into account how the relationship between the photographer and his subjects develops in situ and how this might potentially alter ethical considerations and decision making.
+Even if practice is guided by regulation of photographic ethics, it is the human capacity that constructs the interactions of filming.